 Visitors to the Maldives should take precautions against mosquito bites as cases of dengue fever and Chikungunya virus have been reported.
 Visitors who will be spending a lot of time outdoors and are at risk of animal bites may be advised to get a rabies vaccination.

-If you require certain medications on holiday it is best to take them with you, in their original packaging, with a dated and signed letter from your doctor detailing what the medication is and why you need it.
+If visitors require a certain medication on holiday, it is best to bring it in its original packaging, with a dated and signed letter from a doctor detailing what the medication is and why it is needed.

 Tipping is not officially encouraged in the Maldives.
 But it's customary to tip waiters and room staff in the resorts if the service is good, even if a service charge has already been added.